 5. Issues facing one race are more important than issues facing all Malaysians

-6. Any critical or embarrassing (to the Government) issues raised by the Opposition should be labeled as racist or politicizing unwanted issues
+6. Any critical or embarrassing (to the Government) issues raised by the Opposition should be labelled as racist or politicizing unwanted issues

-7. Parliament is merely a rubber stamp of the executive – so forget about nonsense like conscience or principles (since Mahathir time – this notion has been strengthen with “concrete and steel”)
+7. Parliament is merely a rubber stamp of the executive – so forget about nonsense like conscience or principles (since Mahathir time – this notion has been strengthened with “concrete and steel”)

-8. Whatever things done by the executive no matter how stupid it looks is to be labeled as “this is what the people wanted” despite a clear protest from the masses (Anyone recall the incident with some bridge down south?).
+8. Whatever things are done by the executive no matter how stupid it looks is to be labelled as “this is what the people wanted” despite a clear protest from the masses (Anyone recalls the incident with some bridge down south?).

-10. The people are forever forgiving and tolerance, so the same mistake can be done over and over again.
+10. The people are forever forgiving and tolerant, so the same mistake can be done over and over again.